sam-randall/samrandall.github.io/README.md

 ### ML / Software Integration
 Specialty: iOS.
 Open to other opportunities.
 ### Algorithm Development and Implementation
-Use Graph-Theory based & optimization based algorithms to solve hard problems.
+Use graph-based & optimization-based algorithms to solve hard problems.

 ## Testimonials